-When a property owner is navigating the process of getting a home or business structure repaired or replaced, the financial challenges posed by dealing with contractors, business interruptions and other losses can make it tempting to rush to get the process wrapped up.
+When a property owner is navigating the process of getting a home or business repaired or replaced, the financial challenges posed by dealing with contractors, business interruptions and other losses can make it tempting to rush to get the process wrapped up.
 If your insurance company makes a check available, the temptation to sign the check and any supporting documents can lead to a regrettable mistake.
-When moving through the process of settling a homeowner insurance claim, it is important to exercise caution and to carefully review all documents.
+When moving through the process of settling an insurance claim, it is important to exercise caution and to carefully review all documents.
 Despite the anxiousness that a homeowner or business owner might feel to wrap the process up, the exercise of patience is the best way to avoid regrettable mistakes.

 Before you accept a check from your homeowner’s insurance company, you need to ensure that the amount is sufficient to cover your full cost of repair or replacement.
 Before signing any release of your claim, you need to carefully review all bills incurred and carefully review your policy to ensure that you are receiving the full value of your claim.
 If the contractor indicates that the cost will be more than the insurance company will cover, you should speak to the adjuster directly before work begins.
 Many times, the disparities can be resolved, so you are not faced with a shortfall that will not fully pay for the cost of repairs.